neilbaldwin/VOLDRED/Readme.md

 #### UI Colour Settings and Editor Options

 At the bottom left is where you can change the hue, saturation, lightness of the UI colour scheme.
 You can also change the alpha of the UI background colour.
-More details under [Changing the UI Colours](#changing-the-ui-colours)
+There are also several editing options you can set here.
+More details under [Changing the UI Colours](#changing-the-ui-colours) and [Editor Options](#editor-options)

 <p align="center">
   <img src="img/UI Colors and Options.png"/>